Coboundaries and eigenvalues of finitary S-adic systems: From combinatorics to spectral theory

-Each substitution is right-permutative, so any directive sequence is recognizable, and generates a maximal number of left infinite limit words.
+Each substitution is right-permutative, so any primitive directive sequence that generates an aperiodic shift is recognizable.
 And, provided that each substitution appears infinitely often, there is only one right-infinite limit word. \end{example}